VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 before the execution of this statement.
 If the variable has no assigned value then the function returns 0.

-### NOTES

-Provision of this function is due to its implementation in older versions of the language.
-You are advised to program in such a way, to avoid using this statement.

 See also: [UNASSIGNED](#UNASSIGNED)

 ### EXAMPLE